skg-if/interoperability-framework/index.md

 ---
-title: SKG-IF Interoperability Framework
+title: Interoperability Framework
 layout: default
 nav_order: 2
 has_toc: false
 ---

-# SKG-IF Interoperability Framework
+# Interoperability Framework

 The SKG-IF Interoperability Framework enables to exchange data about six core entities and their relationships.
 These are:
 - [Research product]